ghostcounter/ghostcounter/README.md

 - 👋 Hi, I’m @ghostcounter
-- 👀 I’m interested in ... learning about the cybeersecurity
+- 👀 I’m interested in ... learning about the cybeersecurity specially about how it works and how can I become an expert in it and build a career.
 - 🌱 I’m currently learning ...
 Computer sceince as a Btech student
 - 💞️ I’m looking to collaborate on ... learning about the cybeersecurity
 - 📫 How to reach me ... https://www.linkedin.com/in/rohit-kumar-das-794085271
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 ghostcounter/ghostcounter is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.